BAJAJ FINSERV DIRECT LIMITED

 4. Investment Decision-Making

-• Dividend timing affects returns in reinvestment-based calculation.
+• Dividend timing affects reinvestment-based calculations

 TSR in Incentive Plans & Relative Versions